How to Prevent Data Breaches: Best Tactics

 When providing remote access for employees working outside the office, organisations must use secure connections such as virtual private networks (VPNs) rather than public Wi-Fi hotspots which are less secure.

-In addition, VPNs allow users connect securely over encrypted tunnels which make it difficult for attackers intercept traffic between two endpoints.
+In addition, VPNs allow users to connect securely over encrypted tunnels which makes it difficult for attackers to intercept traffic between two endpoints.

 Conclusion